edwindj/chunked/README.md

 [![Travis-CI Build Status](https://travis-ci.org/edwindj/chunked.svg?branch=master)](https://travis-ci.org/edwindj/chunked)

 R is a great tool, but does not score well on line processing speed of text files with data.
-`chunked` is a library helping you to process text files with _dplyr_ that are larger than memory.
+`chunked` is a package helping you to process text files with _dplyr_ that are larger than memory.
-It builds on the execellent R library [_LaF_](https://github.com/djvanderlaan/LaF).
+It builds on the execellent R package [_LaF_](https://github.com/djvanderlaan/LaF).

 Processing commands are writing in dplyr syntax, and `chunked` (using `LaF`) will take care that chunk by chunk is processed, taking far less memory than otherwise. `chunked` is useful for __select__-ing columns, __mutate__-ing columns